-Companies often reward their employees with their stock, either in the form of employee stock option plans (ESOP) or Restricted Stock Units(RSU) or employee stock purchase plans (ESPP).
-This article explains in detail about ESPP.
+Companies often reward their employees with their stock, either in the form of employee stock option plans (ESOP) or Restricted Stock Units(RSU), or employee stock purchase plans (ESPP).
+Under the Employee stock purchase plan or ESPP, the employee has the choice of purchasing stocks of his company listed on the Stock exchange from his salary usually at a discounted price This article explains in detail ESPP.
 What is ESPP?
-Terms associated with ESPP, Tax Implications of ESPP, hot to calculate Long term capital gain/short term capital gain?
+Terms associated with ESPP, Tax Implications of ESPP, hot to calculate Long term capital gain/short-term capital gain?

 Table of Contents

 Under the employee stock purchase plan or ESPP, the employee has the choice of purchasing stocks of his company listed on the Stock exchange from his salary usually at a discounted price.
 These are different from ESOP, RSU, explained later in the article.